waharnum/ansible-development-template/README.md

 # Ansible Development Template

-I find myself having to do this kind of thing over and over again when doing serious Ansible development (writing new roles and playbooks) or testing (especially reviewing the work of others), so am trying to capture it in a repo I can reuse when needed to lower the start-up time.
+I found myself having to do this frequently when doing serious Ansible development (writing new roles and playbooks) or testing (reviewing the work of others), so have captured it in a repo to reuse as needed to lower the start-up time.

 ## Requirements